Everything You Need to Know About Chroma Key and Green Screen Footage

 In this guide, we’ll walk through everything you need to know about green screen backgrounds and achieving a perfect chroma key.

 The use of green screens has come a long way over the past few decades.
-Technology that was primarily reserved for Hollywood blockbusters and local news stations is now utilized by many of your favorite YouTubers.
+Technology that was primarily reserved for Hollywood blockbusters is now utilized by many of your favorite YouTubers.
 Here, we’ll guide you through the entire process of using green screen backgrounds from start to finish.
-We’ll talk lighting, cinematography, keying, and common mistakes.
+We’ll talk lighting, cinematography, keying, editing, and common mistakes.

 What Is Green Screen and Chroma Keying?

 Before we jump into how to use a green screen, let’s learn what a green screen actually does and familiarize ourselves with a few key terms.

 Green Screen: Technically, this term refers to the colored background you want to make transparent and remove from your shot.
 This is usually a single colored backdrop, which can be any color, but is usually bright green because it is the color furthest away from human skin tones.
 (Blue screens were frequently used in the early days with film, and might still be used in certain cases.)
 Sometimes the term is used as a fit-all for the entire process of keying (see below).

 Chroma Key: This popular term goes hand-in-hand with green screen.
 It’s the actual technique of layering, or compositing two images based on color hues.
 Every color has a chroma range, hence where the terminology comes from.

 Keying: This term is used to describe the process of removing the green screen background in post-production using video editing software.
 When the green screen background has been keyed, it will be fully transparent.
 Then you can fill in that transparent area with a different image or video.
 The goal is to get the cleanest key possible, meaning there are no digital artifacts left on your image where the green screen was originally.